Eriskay: The Jacobite rising of 1745

-On 2 August 1745 the privateer Du Teillay landed Prince Charles Edward Stuart and the Seven Men of Moidart on Eriskay to start the Jacobite rising of 1745.
-The site where the Prince first set foot upon Scottish soil is now called Coilleag a' Phrionnsa.
+Eriskay is important to the history of the Jacobite rising of 1745.
+On 2 August 1745 the privateer Du Teillay arrived there and temporarily put Prince Charles Edward Stuart and the Seven Men of Moidart ashore upon the island.
+The sandy beach where the Prince first set foot upon Scottish soil is still called in his honour Coilleag a' Phrionnsa ("The Cockel Strand of the Prince").